Bhima I: Ghaznavid invasion

 Early during his reign, Bhīma faced an invasion by Mahmūd of Ghazni, whose plunder of the Somnāth temple has been described in detail by the medieval Muslim historians.
 According to Ali ibn al-Athīr, Mahmūd started out from Ghazni on 18 October 1025.
 At Multan, he planned his march in detail and gathered supplies.
-He left Multan on 26 November, with a large army well-equipped to cross the Thar desert, and reached the Chaulukya capital in December 1025 CE.
+He left Multan on 26 November, with a large army well-equipped to cross the Thar Desert, and reached the Chaulukya capital in December 1025.

 According to the Muslim accounts, Bhīma fled his capital Aṇahilapāṭaka (called Nahrwāla by the medieval Muslim historians).
 He took shelter in Kanthakot, allowing Mahmud to enter the Chaulukya capital unopposed.
 Mahmūd's sudden invasion, coupled with the lack of any fortifications in Nahrwāla, may have forced Bhima to abandon his capital.
 Other residents of the city also appear to have evacuated it, as the Muslim historians do not mention any massacre or looting in the Chaulukya capital.

 Mahmūd rested at Nahrwāla for a few days, replenished his supplies, and then left for Somnāth.
 A relatively small force of 20,000 soldiers unsuccessfully tried to check Mahmūd's advance at Modhera.
 Historian A. K. Majumdar theorizes that the Modhera Sun Temple, might have been built to commemorate this defence.
-The upside down inscription in the cella of the temple proper evidences the destruction and reconstruction probably shortly after 1026 CE.
+The upside down inscription in the cella of the temple proper evidences the destruction and reconstruction probably shortly after 1026.

 Mahmūd then advanced to Delavada.
 Although the town surrendered without offering any resistance, Mahmūd massacred all its residents.
-Finally, Mahmūd's army reached Somnāth on 6 January 1026 CE.
+Finally, Mahmūd's army reached Somnāth on 6 January 1026.
 The Muslim historians suggest that the town was well-defended, probably by a fort guarding the temple.
 According to Abu Sa'id Gardizi, the commander of the defending force fled to a nearby island.
 Other defenders put up a resistance, but Mahmūd managed to capture the fort by 8 January.
 Mahmūd then desecrated the temple, and looted a huge amount of wealth including jewels and silver idols.